‘Sometimes you will never know the value of a moment until it becomes a memory’

 ‘To see the planes take off (at Wilson airport), that’s the best part of my day.
 I’m going to be a pilot when I grow up’

 ‘Me too’ chimed the younger one.

 Thoroughly impressed I asked, ‘Do you go there every day?’

-‘Yes, we walk from our home (which happens to be in Kibera), to watch the planes then we walk back home begging, because that’s what we do now’
+‘Yes, we walk from our home (which happens to be in Kibera).
+In order to watch the planes then we walk back home begging.’

 “They would think she was savouring the taste (blueberries, cinnamon, cream-excellent), but she was actually savouring the whole morning, trying to catch it, pin it down, keep it safe before all those precious moments became yet another memory.”